Updated: Jan 12

 As with most years since having children, the Christmas season is extremely busy, and there is barely time to reflect before the first of the New Year is upon me.
 In January of this year, 2022 I decided to do things a little differently.
 I spent the first two weeks of January reflecting on both of my Instagram accounts as a strategy of sorts, and I took the time to assess (at least somewhat) what I had done in the previous year (I am still going through the photos from 2019 - on!)

 Feeling a bit removed from the actual 'creating' at the beginning of the year, I felt an itch to get back to 'my roots', so to speak.
-I started mid-January with a drawing challenge, mostly for myself, with the intention of also making the challenge open to all Fine Artists, as a way to brush up on the basics.
-(See the challenge on Instagram!)
+I started mid-January with a drawing challenge, mostly for myself, with the intention of also making the challenge open to all Fine Artists, as a way to brush up on the basics. (*All puns are intended.*)

 I decided to start the challenge with plants since plants are a relatively simple subject, in and of themselves, and are great for contour drawings.

-Within this Blog Post Series on the 30 Days of Drawing Challenge/Plants I will be including some good instructional information on contour drawing, and beginner techniques as well as some historical information on the plant drawings of Henri Matisse and Ellsworth Kelly.
+Within this Blog Post on the 30 Days of Drawing Challenge/Plants, I will be including some instructional information on contour drawing, and also beginner techniques.
+I’d like to also include historical information on the plant drawings of Henri Matisse and Ellsworth Kelly.

 Here are first 8 days of the challenge so far- l will be writing blog posts as I progress with the challenge: